Sanjit1/sanjit.wtf/README.md

 # Sanjit1.github.io
-This is my wwebsite I need to renocate it
+This is my website I need to renovate it